Best practices

 From there, you might bring in other business systems such as intercom, building management, point-of-sale, or automatic license plate recognition.
 Having all these sensors drive data into one single platform gives your team a better understanding of what’s happening across your business.
 You’ll also be able to achieve higher levels of automation by setting up event-to-actions, scheduling weekly and daily reports, or using built-in APIs to build custom applications.

 Think this sounds too good to be true?
-Below are five examples of how real businesses are making use of their connected IIoT environment to enhance their security and operations:
+Below are five examples of how businesses today are making use of their data:

 Automating HVAC airflow in airports based on crowd levels